jneeee/uspb/README.md

 # USPB
 uspb = **Url Shorter + Paste Bin**.

-The visitor submits a text.
-For the content starts with `http`, It provider a redirect, else it will display a card with the input text.
+The visitor submits the text.
+For the text starts with `http`, It provider a redirect, otherwise it will display a card with the input text.

-It's hosted by [Deno](https://deno.dev), using [Turso](https://turso.tech/) db service.
+It's hosted by [Deno](https://deno.dev), using [Turso](https://turso.tech/) database service.

 [![Made with Fresh](https://fresh.deno.dev/fresh-badge.svg)](https://fresh.deno.dev)